djwillcaine/DogeChat-Bot/README.md

 DogeChat-Bot Module
 ===================
 This module can be used to make a chat bot for the website [DogeChat](http://dogechat.net/) using Node.JS and it simplifies the process a great deal.
-Please not the following when making a bot for DogeChat:
+Please note the following when making a bot for DogeChat:

   * A bot account must have a username ending in bot.
   * Bot accounts must be registered as bots - contact a moderator on DogeChat to arrange this.